Skip to main content

 Target TOR dartboard

-The Peak-Fix mounting system has adjustable feet that compensate for uneven walls.
+The 36XTEN rotational number ring offers 10 rotation positions at 36 degrees per turn, and the minimalist graphics mean there is no obvious starting orientation.
+The Peak-Fix mounting system has adjustable feet for uneven walls.
 The TOR is also compatible with Target’s Omni autoscoring system.

 Key Features: